-The Curse of Dimensionality is an experimental rogue-lite action adventure game which combines:
+The Curse of Dimensionality is an experimental action roguelike where you decide the setting.

 Features